EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps.md

 ---

+## **Jobs** menu

+The Jobs menu provides access to a **subset** of the apps available to you, those that relate to running jobs.

+Some apps are grouped by sub-categories.
+The Safe Haven Services apps that run containers are part of a 'Containers' sub-category and are shown grouped by that name in the menu.

+Select an app-specific menu option to access that app.

+---

 ## My Interactive Sessions page apps list

 Click **My Interactive Sessions** (overlaid squares icon) on the menu bar to opens the My Interactive Sessions page.